raulriera/TextFieldEffects/README.md

 ### Interface Builder

-The library is a simple drop-in, as soon as you set your subclass to one of the effects you will be able to see all the IBDesignable settings in the storyboard.
+The library is a simple drop-in, as soon as you set your subclass to one of the effects and your module to `TextFieldEffects` you will be able to see all the IBDesignable settings in the storyboard.

 ### Code